MicrosoftDocs/Viva/Viva/insights/Use/Assigning-wpa-user-and-group-roles-in-azure-ad.md

 # Assign user roles in Azure AD

-Do the following to assign roles to users in Azure Active Directory (AD) for Microsoft Viva Insights (formerly Workplace Analytics).
+Do the following to assign roles to users in Azure Active Directory (AD) for Microsoft Viva Insights in Workplace Analytics.

 1. Sign in to your tenant's [Azure Active Directory admin center](https://aad.portal.azure.com).
 2. In the left navigation menu, select **Enterprise Applications**.